amirostad/Building-Energy-Benchmarking/README.md

 1. Which Types of Buildings Use More Energy?
 2. Which Types of Buildings Contribute Most to Greenhouse Gas Emissions?
 3. How Do the Different Buildings Relate to Greenhouse Gas Emissions?
-4. Which Parameters are the Most Important in Building Energy Use Intensity?

 ## File Descriptions <a name="files"></a>